-On March 29, 1973, the US military completed its withdrawal of forces from Vietnam.
-That was followed by North Vietnamese and Viet Cong military successes, with the US military aiding in the evacuation of Saigon in April, 1975, and the final military operations concluding off the coast of Cambodia in May of that year.
-For over a decade, more than 3.4 million service members served in Southeast Asia, with approximately 2.7 million serving in the Republic of Vietnam.
+One of those times was in Vietnam.
+But unlike other conflicts, our Service Members were not welcomed home with the recognition they deserved.
+For over a decade, more than 3.4 million Service Members served in Southeast Asia, with approximately 2.7 million serving in the Republic of Vietnam.
 Over 58,000 made the ultimate sacrifice, with tens of thousands returning with wounds, physical and unseen.

-After doing what their country asked them to do, these warriors came home to a country that did not honor their service and sacrifice.
-Rather they were met with hostility and derision.
+But rather than being thanked for doing what their country had asked them to do, they were derided and chastised for their service when they returned.
 It was not unusual to be spat on when wearing a uniform off base.
 The “homecoming” these great Americans received ranks as one of America’s shameful low points.

 But these Soldiers, Sailors, Airmen, Marines, and Coasties took this lack of respect and understanding in stride, as they had undertaken their missions in Vietnam.
 They moved forward, and persevered.
 Most transitioned to civilian careers and led the way in building a strong economy and country.
 Some stayed in the military, and rebuilt our armed services using their combat experience to shape the world’s premier fighting force.